How to Register for Classes Abroad

 When grades are received from the foreign university or study abroad program provider, the study abroad courses are added to your transcript with the Foreign Studies level designator FORS.
 APAS reports will be amended by the UMD Office of the Registrar.

 It is important to choose your courses prior to departure.
 Find course information on the foreign university or program provider website.
 Work with your professional or faculty advisor to find the best fit for your degree requirements, and look at the Academic Planning page for more info about this process.

 Be aware that programs may have specific minimum and maximum course enrollment requirements.
 Each semester, you must take at least the equivalent load of a full-time student (12 credits).
 However, if you are on a short-term program, you do not need to be enrolled full-time (6 credits) unless your program requires it, or you are eligible for and want to use financial aid.

 Successful completion of a UMD study abroad program fulfills the Global Perspectives category within the Liberal Education Program.

 Study abroad course reviews & equivalencies

 For information regarding how your courses abroad will transfer back to UMD, see the Study Abroad Course Database.
 This database includes courses that UMD students have taken abroad in the past 5 years.

 Hold on Student Account

-If you have a hold on your student account, you will not be able to register for study abroad.
+If you have a hold on your student account, you will not be able to register to study abroad at UMD.
 Even when you are abroad, you are responsible for clearing holds on your account.
-Our office cannot remove holds, so be sure to:
+Study abroad staff cannot remove holds on your behalf, so you make sure you: